-In Section 3, we realize $G$ as the group of symplectic similitudes of an $n$-dimensional $E$-vector space.
 Let $X$ be the special fiber of the corresponding Shimura variety of signature $(m_i,n_i)$.
-Here we apologize for using the letter $X$ again (but for different meaning) to maintain consistency with the rest of the paper.
-The signature condition implies that in the Hodge filtration,
+We apologize for using the letter $X$ again (but for a different meaning) to maintain consistency with the rest of the paper.
+The signature condition implies that, in the Hodge filtration,